-Competency Exam: Math1314 students are required to take the competency exam which covers the prerequisite materials for college algebra.
+Competency Exam: Math 1314 students are required to take the competency exam which covers the prerequisite materials for college algebra.
 Calculators are allowed for competency exams.
 Students need to seek tutoring help if they do not pass the competency exam on the first try (in class).
 Students have to score 80% or higher on the test in order to pass this exam.
 Competency exams will be graded with no partial credits.
-Students can retake the competency exam outside of class in the academic testing center SS 308 or with instructor (up to two times a week) before the deadline which is July 30, 2015.
+Students can retake the competency exam outside of class in the academic testing center SS 308 (up to two times a week) before the deadline which is Friday, Oct.
+7 2017.
 Students will receive 10% on the final grade if they pass the competency exam.
-Students will receive a zero for that 10% of the final grade if they do not pass the competency exam before the deadline.
+Students will receive a zero for that 10% of the final grade if they do not pass the competency exam.